Hamadabcn/2048_game/README.md

 Getting Started Prerequisites To run this game, you need to have Python installed on your machine.
 You can download it from python.org.

+Then you also need Pygame: pip install pygame.

 Installation Clone the repository to your local machine using the following command:

 git clone https://github.com/Hamadabcn/2048_game